Zyx-98/saga-learning-sandbox/scenarios/consumer-lag/README.md

 3. **Check the Lag:** While the `inventory-service` is slowly processing, check its consumer group's lag.
 You'll need to run this command from inside the Kafka container.

-    ```sh
-    # Open a new terminal and run:
-    docker exec -it kafka /bin/bash

-    # Then, inside the container, run:
-    kafka-consumer-groups --bootstrap-server localhost:9092 --describe --group inventory-service-group
-    ```
+   - **Open Grafana:** In your web browser, navigate to your Grafana dashboard, which is likely at `http://localhost:3001`.

-    Look at the output.
-You will see a high number in the **`LAG`** column, indicating the consumer is falling behind.
+   - **Observe the Lag:** Find your **"Consumer Lag by Group"** panel.
+You will see a line on the graph representing the `inventory-service-group`.
+Watch as this line steadily climbs, providing a clear visual confirmation that the consumer is falling behind and its lag is increasing.

 ### Step C: Resolve the Lag by Scaling

-1. **Scale Up Consumers:** The solution to lag is to add more consumers to the group to process messages in parallel.
-In your Docker terminal, run:
+1. **Scale Up Consumers:** The solution to processing a backlog is to add more consumers to the group.
+In your terminal where Docker is running, execute:

     ```sh
     # This scales ONLY the inventory-service to 3 instances
-    docker-compose up --scale inventory-service=3
+    docker-compose up --scale inventory-service=3 -d
     ```

     Docker Compose will start two new `inventory-service` containers.
-They will automatically join the same consumer group and Kafka will assign them free partitions.
+They will automatically join the `inventory-service-group`, and Kafka will rebalance the topic partitions among the three available consumers.

-2. **Verify the Fix:** Run the consumer group check command again inside the Kafka container.

-    ```sh
-    kafka-consumer-groups --bootstrap-server localhost:9092 --describe --group inventory-service-group
+2. **Verify the Fix in Grafana:** Return to your Grafana dashboard.
+You will now see the lag for the **`inventory-service-group`** rapidly decreasing towards zero.
+This visually demonstrates that the three consumers are working in parallel to clear the backlog, showcasing Kafka's powerful horizontal scaling.

+### Step D: Other fixes

+Scaling is not the only solution.
+Here are other fixes you can experiment with in this project:

+- **Optimize Consumer Code (Batching):** Instead of processing one message at a time with `eachMessage`, you can process a batch with `eachBatch`.
+This is far more efficient for database writes.

+  - **Try This:** Modify your consumer to use `eachBatch` and write a more efficient `UPDATE` query.
+        ```typescript
+        eachBatch: async ({ batch, resolveOffset, heartbeat }) => {
+            console.log(`Processing a batch of ${batch.messages.length} messages.`);
+            for (const message of batch.messages) {
+                await resolveOffset(message.offset);
+                await heartbeat();
+            }
+        }
         ```

-You will now see the **`LAG`** rapidly decreasing as the three consumers work together to clear the backlog.
-This demonstrates Kafka's powerful horizontal scaling capabilities.
+- **Tune Consumer Configurations:** In the consumer creation logic, experiment with these settings:
+  - `max.poll.records`: Increase to fetch more messages in a single request.
+  - `fetch.min.bytes`: Increase to make the broker wait for more data before responding, reducing network round-trips.